mickfuzz/phd4/_posts/2022-1-28-Game_Making_and_Coding_Fluency.md

 Games making as an educational activity will often involve setting learners a project of a design challenge and as such is normally a form of project-based learning.
 In other chapters of this collection we have looked at the inclusive possibilities of projects in computing and how they align with the inclusive pedagogy Universal Design for Learning.
 Some of these principles include; more learner choice in projects increases motivation, authentic and shareable project outcomes encourage peer feedback and reflection project iterative support and a mastery approach, supporting challenging goals encouraging self regulation and structured guidance for goal setting.
 Thus, if well-structured, game making projects can be well aligned with inclusive practices.

 To focus on the element of learner choice and voice, research has studied the use of games and playful techniques to overcome exclusion from the culture of computing [@kafai_diversifying_2017; @kafai_beyond_2014].
-As explored elsewhere contemporary understandings of inclusion go beyond SEN issues to include cultural exclusion.
+As explored elsewhere contemporary understandings of inclusion go beyond SEND issues to include cultural exclusion.
 If students feel excluded from the school cultures then making bridges to home cultures is vital.
 One way to make those connections to home cultures is to allow for more choice of what can be incorporated into computing projects.
 Games may allow this in various ways, perhaps in the choice of the kind of game that is to be made, in the setting or subject matter or the style and aesthetics of audio and visual elements of the game.

 Research by the UK National Literacy Trust [-@picton_video_2020] of 11-16 year olds found that 96% percent of boys and 65.2% of girls play video games (http://tiny.cc/videogstats).
 This study shows that while there is a disparity between genders, game playing is extremely common and you are unlikely to be part of a household where no games are played.
 Even if not all young people play games they will have knowledge of the conventions and culture of video games allowing educators to draw on these interests and experiences.
 However, the research surrounding differences in participation and attitudes to game playing and video game cultures is complex.
 We should be cautious when working with video games.
 It is important to be sensitive to learners attitudes and that for some learners video games are not part of their cultural identity.